 Most of all, volunteering is a great way to practice your social skills.
 It kind of forces you to socialize, but in a very pleasant and light-hearted environment.

-In conclusion, I’d like to say that you need an open minded, and open heart.
+In conclusion, I’d like to say that you need an open mind, and open heart.
 Consider meeting people in Indianapolis with some enthusiasm and optimism.
 And if things don’t work out quickly, make sure you keep trying – don’t give up easily.
 If you find that you experience difficulty in really connecting with people, then maybe you first need to improve your social skills.

 Check out this eBook for that so you can interact, make conversations, and connect with people so much easier.